RaikoDimitrov/JavaFundamentals/README.md

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen)
 ![License](https://img.shields.io/badge/license-MIT-brightgreen)

- Java Fundamentals Project
+#**Java Fundamentals Project**

-Practice with multiple exercises covering core java fundamentals.
-Overview
+##Overview
-The Java Fundamentals project within the com.company package provides a collection of exercises, examples, and code snippets for mastering core Java programming concepts.
+The Java Fundamentals project provides a collection of exercises, examples, and code snippets for mastering core Java programming concepts.
 This project is organized into modules that cover foundational Java topics such as basic syntax, collections, and object-oriented programming (OOP) principles.
 It's intended for those looking to strengthen their understanding of Java basics and develop practical skills.

 Each module in this project is self-contained and focuses on a specific Java concept, enabling developers to learn and practice at their own pace.